dikamenchanel/aliases_shell/README.md

 # aliases_shell
-My set of alies for Bash and Zsh
+My set of aliases for Bash and Zsh